chaffeechen/cDarkNet/README.md

    ##detection result##
     for thresh = 0.25, precision = 0.51, recall = 0.12, F1-score = 0.19 ,TP = 3778, FP = 3656 , FN = 28228, average IoU = 33.98 %

-    6. train valide2 function added
+6. classifier valid2 function added
   usage ./darknet classifier valid2 <same thing as usual>
   In valid2 mode, more error analysis can be seen.
   Each class will output its Top1 and Top2 accuracy result.

+7. detector train3 function added
+  usage: ./darknet train3 <same thing as usual>
+  This function will take 2 image as input and combine them into a 4 channel image data as input of the network.
+  First image is an original bgr image read from the train.txt, the second image is a single channel heatmap image read by replace XXX.[jpg/tiff/jpeg] into XXX_bg.[jpg/tiff/jpeg].
+  The idea behind is using the probability map of other algorithm to help for detection.
+  E.g. Use the result of background subtraction as the 4th channel.
+  To verify the result, map3 should be used: ./darknet map3 <same thing as usual>